jeffwilcox/jeffwilcox.blog/_posts/2013-08-21-mongodb-azure-linux-cli.md

 - The cross-platform Command Line Interface / Tool (CLI) for Windows, Mac, and Linux (powered by Node.js)
 - Client libraries for many languages, including .NET, Java, Python, Ruby, PHP, and others.

-A lot of people get started with infrastructure and VMs using the portal; I find myself toting my notebook all over town though and really love that the x-plat command line tools allow me to use the easy `azure` command from the terminal app.
+A lot of people get started with infrastructure and VMs using the portal; I find myself toting my notebook all over town though and really love that the x-plat command line tools allow me to use the easy `azure` command from your favorite terminal.

 ![The Azure command running in the Terminal application.]({{ site.cdn }}summercli/AzureCommandTerminal.png =697x534 "The Azure command running in the Terminal application.")

-So I'm using Mac + CLI today for this post but most any of these methods would work great.

 Did I mention almost everything is open source and on GitHub at [https://www.github.com/WindowsAzure/](https://www.github.com/WindowsAzure/)?